Queen Elizabeth II: A life in pictures

 (PA)

-Queen Elizabeth II (in coach) and her husband Prince Philip, Duke of Edinburgh are cheered by the crowd after their wedding ceremony, on 20 November 1947, on their road to Buckingham Palace, London
+Elizabeth and her husband Prince Philip are cheered by the crowd after their wedding ceremony, on 20 November 1947, on their road to Buckingham Palace, London

 (AFP/Getty)